Arizona Public Radio | Your Source for NPR News

 Earth Notes: Acoustics for Conservation

-Researchers are combining machine learning and expert review to test wide-scale acoustic monitoring in the Gila, Kaibab, and Cibola National Forests.
-In 2022, their recording units captured over 50,000 hours of audio, automatically recorded daily from 6 at night to 9 in the morning.
-These units were scattered throughout the three forests, silently listening.
+Researchers are combining machine learning and expert review to test wide-scale acoustic monitoring in the Gila, Kaibab and Cibola National Forests.
+In 2022, their recording units automatically captured over 50,000 hours of audio.
+These devices were scattered throughout the three forests, silently listening.

 After recording, the researchers ran the audio data through BirdNET, an AI-powered database that uses deep learning to recognize over 6,000 bird species.
 This database is increasingly used throughout the country for large-scale avian monitoring.

-By better understanding the acoustics of the forest, land managers can track bird populations more efficiently…at a fraction of the cost of traditional surveys.
-It’s a reminder that listening carefully (with the right tools) can help us understand how a landscape is changing.
+By better understanding the acoustics of the forest, land managers can track bird populations more efficiently — and at a fraction of the cost — of traditional surveys.
+It’s a reminder that listening carefully with the right tools can help us understand how a landscape is changing.

 This Earth Note was written by Danika Thiele and produced by KNAU and the Sustainable Communities Program at Northern Arizona University.